Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Introduction

-We adopt the convention that paths are a continuous curve in $\RR^2$ as opposed to a sequence of lattice points or sequence of nearest-neighbor edges.
-The passage time between two points $\u$ and $\v$ in $\ZZ^2$ is defined as
+In the above definition, we adopt the convention that a path is a continuous curve in $\RR^2$.
+Next, we define the passage time between two points $\bu$ and $\bv$ in $\ZZ^2$ as

-Then $T$ is a random pseudo-metric on $\ZZ^2$.
-It was shown by \cite{WiermanReh1978}, under the i.i.d.\ and nonnegative assumptions on the edge-weights, that the infimum above is attained for some paths; in our case there can be only one such path because the edge-weights are also assumed to be continuous, this path is called the \emph{geodesic} between $\u$ and $\v$ and will be denoted by $\Gamma(\u,\v)$.
-Since the edge-weights have finite expectation, the passage times $T(\u,\v)$ also have finite expectation for all $\u$, $\v$, and hence we can define
+It follows from the above definition that $T$ is a random pseudo-metric on $\ZZ^2$.
+It was shown in \cite{WiermanReh1978}, under only the i.i.d. and nonnegative assumptions on the edge-weights, the infimum in the definition of $T$ is attained for some paths, i.e., the infimum is a minimum.
+Since we have assumed that the edge-weights are also continuous, it follows that there is only one such minimizing path almost surely.
+We call this path \emph{the geodesic} between $\bu$ and $\bv$, and denote it by $\Gamma(\bu,\bv)$.
+Since the edge-weights have finite expectation, the passage times $T(\bu,\bv)$, for all $\bu$, $\bv$, also have finite expectation.
+Therefore,